paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-06-blogging_to_attract_clients.markdown

 ---
-title: Using Your Blog to Attract New Clients
+title: 'Using Your Blog to Attract New Clients'
 date: '2017-04-06 02:00:00 +0100'
 location: Brighton, England
 excerpt: Blogging is a great way to showcase your expertise and raise your profile.
 But can you achieve this without drawing on manipulative methods of generating traffic?